-- talk!
-Talking to anyone from peer to friends, family or teachers, it is so important to be listened to and feel heard - engage in physical activity such as running, walking, sports, PE, etc. Physical fitness will help you to stay healthy, have more energy, feel confident, manage stress and sleep well - eat a healthy diet eat more fruit and vegetables and less fatty and sugary foods - get involved in activities feeling like you are part of something, having support and sharing experiences is important to our wellbeing - ensure you have time to relax - sleep well Teenagers need 8 10 hours of sleep each night.
-Sleep is needed to maintain a healthy body, keep your immune system working well, maintain good mental health, boost your energy levels, learning and concentration, and store knowledge in your long-term memory you could speak to your form tutor, head of year or the safeguarding team Mr Bell, Mr Sparks, Mr Yale, Mr Sandhu, Miss Labad and Miss Mann - we also have a full-time school counsellor.
-The school counsellor speaks to approximately 30 different students each week and can help with issues such as stress, anxiety, bereavement, friendship issue etc. - childline is a free service which provides help, advice and counselling to children and young people.
-They have an app you can download, information on their website and a number which you can ring - 0800 1111
+- Talk!
+Talking to anyone from peer to friends, family or teachers, it is so important to be listened to and feel heard. - Engage in physical activity such as running, walking, sports, PE, etc. Physical fitness will help you to stay healthy, have more energy, feel confident, manage stress and sleep well. - Eat a healthy diet eat more fruit and vegetables and less fatty and sugary foods. - Get involved in activities feeling like you are part of something, having support and sharing experiences is important to our wellbeing. - Ensure you have time to relax. - Sleep well Teenagers need 8 10 hours of sleep each night.
+Sleep is needed to maintain a healthy body, keep your immune system working well, maintain good mental health, boost your energy levels, learning and concentration, and store knowledge in your long-term memory.